What makes LBR different from other rosins?

 What happens if my rosin is lost or never arrives?

 It would be highly unlikely that a parcel gets lost, as all postal services used are tracked.
 If the tracking loses the item completely, then you are to launch a lost item investigation through your local postal service, using the tracking number provided.
-If you have provided, or we have entered an incorrect address, we will happily send you a replacement to the correct address.
+Any items that are returned to sender due to an incorrect address (written in the order) and need to be reshipped to a corrected address will incur a fee of AUD $16.95 incl GST.
+If we have made a mistake with the address, we will happily send you a replacement to the correct address.
 The original rosin is usually returned to us within a few weeks.
 Please keep in contact with us every step of the way so we can work through to the resolution together.

 What happens if my rosin arrives damaged?